imalikov/pine_script_docs/source/writing/Style_guide.rst

 Script organization
 -------------------

-The Pine Script™ compiler is quite forgiving of the positioning of specific statements or compiler directives in the script.
+The Pine Script™ compiler is quite forgiving of the positioning of specific statements or the version :ref:`compiler annotation <PageScriptStructure_CompilerAnnotations>` in the script.
 While other arrangements are syntactically correct, this is how we recommend organizing scripts:

 .. code-block:: text